Table of Contents

 Additional Tips:

 Also, summer is a great time to focus on cardiovascular endurance.
 With the body’s blood flow increased, your heart works harder, which can improve fitness levels and help you burn calories over time.
-Just make sure to stay hydrated and avoid working out in the heat of the day (opt for mornings or evenings when it’s cooler).
+Just stay hydrated and avoid exercising in the heat of the day.
+Choose mornings or evenings when it’s cooler.

 Summer Workout Tips: